thanos-io/thanos/docs/components/receive.md

                                  https://thanos.io/tip/thanos/storage.md/#configuration
       --tsdb.retention=15d       How long to retain raw samples on local storage.
 0d - disables this retention.
-      --receive.hashrings-file=<file-path>
+      --receive.hashrings-file=<path>
-                                 Path to File that contains the hashring configuration.
+                                 Path to file that contains the hashring configuration.
+A watcher is initialized to
+                                 watch changes and update the hashring
+                                 dynamically.
       --receive.hashrings=<content>
                                  Alternative to 'receive.hashrings-file' flag
                                  (lower priority).
-Content of File that contains the hashring configuration.
+Content of file that contains the hashring configuration.
       --receive.hashrings-file-refresh-interval=5m
                                  Refresh interval to re-read the hashring